Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-02/readme.md

      PostgreSQL 14.19 on x86_64-pc-linux-gnu, compiled by gcc (GCC) 4.8.5 20150623 (Red Hat 4.8.5-44), 64-bit
     ```

+This confirms that the source server meets the minimum version requirement for migration using Azure Database Migration Service.

 ### Subtask 2: Ensure connectivity between source and target PostgreSQL servers

-When dealing with on-premises or VM-hosted PostgreSQL servers, the PostgreSQL Client Authentication Configuration file (`pg_hba.conf`) is typically used to manage and configure which hosts are allowed to connect to the server, what databases and users they can access, and the authentication methods they can use.
+Before a migration can begin, the source PostgreSQL server must be reachable by the target Azure Database for PostgreSQL flexible server.
+Connectivity to the source database in typically controlled by the PostgreSQL Client Authentication Configuration file (`pg_hba.conf`), which defines which hosts are allowed to connect, which users and databases they can access, and what authentication methods are permitted.
+Ensuring that the target server is authorized in this file is a critical prerequisite for a successful migration.

+In this subtask, you will inspect the `pg_hba.conf` file on the source server to verify that it allows connections from external hosts, including the Azure target server.

-1. From the open database connection at the PuTTY terminal on the Lab VM, run the following command to get the location of the `pg_hba.conf` file.
+1. [] From the open database connection in the PuTTY terminal on the Lab VM, run the following command to locate the active `pg_hba.conf` file:

     ```sql
     SHOW hba_file;
     ```

-2. Copy the file path from the output, which should be `/var/lib/pgsql/14/data/pg_hba.conf`.
+2. [] Copy the file path from the output, which should be `/var/lib/pgsql/14/data/pg_hba.conf`.

-3. You need to disconnect from the `dvdrental` database to run the next command.
-Run the following command to close the database connection:
+3. [] Disconnect from the `dvdrental` database to return to the shell prompt:

     ```sql
     \q
     ```

-4. At the PuTTY command prompt, run the following to view the contents of the `pg_hba.conf` file, replacing the `<YOUR_HBA_FILE_LOCATION>` token with the file path you copied above.
+4. [] At the PuTTY command prompt, run the following command to view the contents of the `pg_hba.conf` file.
+Replace `<YOUR_HBA_FILE_LOCATION>` with the path you copied above:

     ```bash
     cat <YOUR_HBA_FILE_LOCATION>
     ```

-    The database server has already been configured to allow connections from the target server, so you should see `host` records in the output of the above `cat` that resemble the following:
+    The output should include `host` records that allow connections from external IP ranges.
+For example:

     ```bash
     # TYPE  DATABASE        USER            ADDRESS                 METHOD

-    # "local" is for Unix domain socket connections only
-    local   all             all                                     md5
-    # IPv4 local connections:
-    host    all             all             127.0.0.1/32            scram-sha-256
-    # IPv6 local connections:
-    host    all             all             ::1/128                 scram-sha-256
-    # Allow replication connections from localhost, by a user with the
-    # replication privilege.
-    local   replication     all                                     peer
-    host    replication     all             127.0.0.1/32            scram-sha-256
-    host    replication     all             ::1/128                 scram-sha-256
     host    all             all             0.0.0.0/0               md5
     ```

+    This entry allows any host to connect using MD5 password authentication.
+For production environments, this rule should be scoped to specific IP ranges for security, but for this lab, it ensures that the Azure migration service can reach the source server.

 ### Subtask 3: Prepare the target Azure Database for PostgreSQL flexible server

-Before beginning any PostgreSQL migration, the target Azure Database for PostgreSQL flexible server must be configured to use the same extensions and server parameters as the source.
-Extensions and server parameters are supported in Azure Database for PostgreSQL, but must be enabled manually.
+To ensure compatibility between the source and target environments, the Azure Database for PostgreSQL flexible server must be configured to match the source server’s extensions and server parameters.
+Extensions and parameters are not automatically migrated, so they must be reviewed and manually enabled before starting the migration.

-Extensions in PostgreSQL are modular packages that add functionality such as new data types, functions, or indexing methods without changing the core database engine.
-Server parameters are configuration settings that control database behavior, performance, security, and resource usage at the system or session level.
+Extensions in PostgreSQL are modular packages that add functionality such as new data types, functions, or indexing methods.
+Server parameters are configuration settings that control database behavior, performance, and resource usage.
+In this subtask, you will identify the extensions used by the source database and enable them on the target Azure server.

-1. To view the extensions installed in the on-premises PostgreSQL server, reconnect to the `dvdrental` database in the PuTTY terminal window by running the following `psql` command:
+1. [] Reconnect to the `dvdrental` database in the PuTTY terminal by running the following command.
+Replace `<PRIVATE_IP_OF_YOUR_POSTGRESQL_SERVER>` with the private IP address of the source VM:

-    > **IMPORTANT**:
-    > Before running, ensure you replace the `<PRIVATE_IP_OF_YOUR_POSTGRESQL_SERVER>` token in the command with the private IP address of the `LinuxLabVM-CentOS-7-PostGreSQL` VM you copied above.

     ```bash
     psql -h <PRIVATE_IP_OF_YOUR_POSTGRESQL_SERVER> -U pgadmin -d dvdrental
     ```

-2. When prompted, enter "pgadmin123" for the password for the **pgadmin** user.
+2. [] When prompted, enter the password for the **pgadmin** user: `pgadmin123`

-3. To list all installed extensions in the PostgreSQL database, you can use the `\dx` meta-command in `psql` or query the `pg_extension` catalog.
-At the `dvdrental` command prompt in the PuTTY terminal, run the following command:
+3. [] At the `dvdrental` prompt, run the following `psql` meta-command to list installed extensions:

     ```bash
     \dx
     ```

-    > The `\dx` command is a meta-command in `psql` that retrieves the list of installed extensions along with their details such as name, version, schema, and description.

-    The output of the `\dx` command should show a single installed extension:
+    The output should show the `plpgsql` extension, which is required for procedural logic in PostgreSQL:

     ```bash
                      List of installed extensions